 In September 2021, the Company was served with a complaint from the New Mexico Attorney General, alleging violations of the state's consumer protection laws in connection with the sales and marketing of its IVC filters.
-The Company is preparing its initial response and intends to vigorously defend itself in the litigation.
+The Company's motion to dismiss certain of the claims was granted on May 10, 2022 and discovery is proceeding as to the remaining claims.
+The Company intends to vigorously defend itself in the litigation.
 As the case is in its early stages, the Company cannot anticipate the timing, scope, outcome or possible impact at present.